The Shippen Family

 During the American Revolution, Dr. Shippen was known to have corresponded several times with General Washington pertaining to the inoculation of the Continental Army against small pox.

 Joseph William Shippen (1737-1795) a modestly successful man in his own right.
 During the American Revolution, he served as a paymaster in the Bethlehem Army Hospital, serving the same time as his brother, Dr. William Shippen.
 He settled on his father’s estate at Oxford Furnace in the early 1760s and was made manager for thirty years until his death in 1795 at age fifty-eight.
 During that time, he and Martha Axford (d.
-1798), who was hired by his father to be housekeeper at the Manor.
-Joseph W. incurred the ire of his father due to his intimate relationship with Martha (who was daughter of early Oxford area pioneer, John Axford) that produced seven children.
+1798), who was hired by his father to be housekeeper at the Manor, cohabited and had seven children out of wedlock (some genealogical resources referred to them as married, but no documentation exists at this time to prove that).
+Joseph W. incurred the ire of his father due to his intimate relationship with Martha (who was daughter of early Oxford area pioneer, John Axford)..
 Joseph William died intestate (without a will) and his father came to the Manor to “administer his son’s estate and oversee furnace operations.”
 He also leased the furnace to Jacob Starn (“Shippen and Starn’s furnace”).
 Although he disapproved of his son and Martha’s relationship, he provided for all of his grandchildren in his will.

 Jonathan Robeson, Iron Master